keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 ![OEC core, its mimic, and birnessite](/images/OEC_mimic_birnessite.png)

-(*Left & Middle*) The manganese-oxide–calcium cluster of the oxygen evolving complex, and an artificial mimic: "[Mimicking the Oxygen-Evolving Center in Photosynthesis](https://doi.org/10.3389/fpls.2022.929532)", Chen, Y.; *et al.*, *Frontiers of Plant Science*, *13*, #929532, **2022**.
+[*Left & Middle*] The manganese-oxide–calcium cluster of the oxygen evolving complex, and an artificial mimic: "[Mimicking the Oxygen-Evolving Center in Photosynthesis](https://doi.org/10.3389/fpls.2022.929532)", Chen, Y.; *et al.*, *Frontiers of Plant Science*, *13*, #929532, **2022**.
-<br> (*Right*) The natural mineral birnessite that generates oxygen from water in the presence of calcium: "[Birnessite: A Layered Manganese Oxide To Capture Sunlight for Water-Splitting Catalysis](https://doi.org/10.1021/acs.jpcc.5b07860)", Lucht, K.; Mendoza-Cortez, J., *The Journal of Physical Chemistry C*, *119*, 22838–22846, **2015**
+<br> [*Right*] The natural mineral birnessite that generates oxygen from water in the presence of calcium: "[Birnessite: A Layered Manganese Oxide To Capture Sunlight for Water-Splitting Catalysis](https://doi.org/10.1021/acs.jpcc.5b07860)", Lucht, K.; Mendoza-Cortez, J., *The Journal of Physical Chemistry C*, *119*, 22838–22846, **2015**
 {:.figcaption}

 The **OEC** cluster is a distorted manganese-oxide cube, with calcium edge.
 Though artificial mimics have been created, it is still if it [had the OEC had direct mineral origin, and if so, which mineral](https://pubs.acs.org/doi/10.1021/acs.biochem.6b00794)?

 Manganese is the [natural metal for water splitting](https://doi.org/10.1098/rstb.2007.2223) due to its versatile oxidation state and favourable redox energetics.
-Minerals like bernessite also display (far more meek) oxygen evolution.
+Minerals like birnessite also display oxygen evolution, but a far higher overpotentials and creating reactive oxygen species side products that would shred a biological cell.

 The asymmetric cuboid arrangement helps the OEC function as a **"spin diode"**.
 The cluster's four metal centers are in communication to [tightly coordinate a series of spin slips](https://doi.org/10.1103/PhysRevApplied.21.024024) which guide the generation of forbidden **triplet oxygen**.
 The sequential spin flips are crucial to this near-alien technology developed by the cyanos; they're what allow the OEC to overcome the---previously unbroken---<span class="germania-text">verboten</span> spin-barrier.